This post contains affiliate links.

 The mild opioid is used time-contingent, meaning it is taken on a prescribed time frame regardless of the pain level.
 It takes regularity to get the blood levels up high enough to be the most effective.

 The stronger opioid is used on a pain-contingent basis, meaning it is only used when the patient’s pain becomes severe, usually 7/10 or greater.
 Once the pain has returned to moderate (below 7/10), the stronger opioid is discontinued until needed.

 Most of the patients I see were issued these medications at discharge from the hospital, and they were instructed on how to use them at that time.
 Unfortunately, those patients are already in a pain medication “fog” and don’t really grasp how they are to use the medications.

 Better to ask this question before surgery while the head is still clear.

 - Opioids are a necrotic, and like any narcotic one must take more and more over time to get the same result.

-- I do see total hip patients after surgery that had been taking opioids for some time before the surgery in an attempt to forestall the surgery.
+- I do see total hip patients after surgery who had been taking opioids for some time before the surgery in an attempt to forestall the surgery.

-These patients do not get the same relief as patients that have not been taking opioids before surgery.
+These patients do not get the same relief as patients who have not been taking opioids before surgery.